akpante3/fifa-cards/README.md

 ## About The Project

-- This mini project with list of FifaCards and Detail page.
+This mini project with 2 pages,  list of FifaCards and The Detail page.

-### Built with
+## Built with
 - Nuxt 3
 - Tailwind
 - Sanity